Journey to Pascha

 • Icon of the Entry of Christ into Jerusalem (Palm Sunday)

-• Pictures in books, magazines, from internet or from any source, showing kings in chariots or on horses looking magnificent (as a contrast to Christ the King riding humbly on a donkey)
+• Pictures in books, magazines, from internet clip art or from any source, showing kings in chariots, ornately robed and crowned, or on horses looking magnificent (as a contrast to Christ the King riding humbly on a donkey)

-• An inflated lightweight beach ball that students can throw to each other for the review activity, which covers this week’s and last week’s sessions.
+• For the Review Activity: An inflated lightweight beach ball (or something else light) that students can throw to each other for the review, which covers this week’s and last week’s sessions.

-• A timer of any kind (one that counts seconds) for the review activity.
-(For each question in the review activity, students will be given 5 seconds to answer.)
+• A timer of any kind (one that counts seconds).
+For each question in the review activity, students will be given 5 seconds to answer.

-• Questions for the review activity.
-Write each of the following questions on a small piece of paper, then fold them up and put them into a basket (or some other container.)
+• Write each of the following questions on a small piece of paper, then fold them up and put them into a basket (or some other container.)
 Answers and Scripture citations are provided in parentheses here, but should not be put on the papers.

 Questions: